-Approximately two-thirds of today’s college students rely on loans to fund their education, but there are plenty of overlooked financing options you can use to reduce your overall student debt.
+Approximately two-thirds of today’s college students rely on loans to fund their education, but plenty of overlooked financing options can help reduce your overall student debt.

-Completing the Free Application for Federal Student Aid (FAFSA) is a crucial first step for any student with financial needs.
-Our FAFSA guide features a step-by-step rundown on the process and answers to several frequently asked questions.
+Completing the FAFSA represents a crucial first step for any student with financial needs.
+Our FAFSA guide features a step-by-step rundown on the process, plus answers to frequently asked questions.

 Financial aid for online learning is equivalent to what you’ll find for campus-based learning, but that hasn’t always been the case.
-Learn about the changes that have taken place, as well as the different funding opportunities available to online students.
+Learn about the changes that have taken place and the different funding opportunities available to online students.

-Online college programs can be a flexible, affordable option for single parents who are interested in earning a degree and securing their family's financial future.
+Online college programs provide a flexible, affordable option for single parents interested in earning a degree and securing their family's financial future.
 We've compiled a list of scholarships, grants, and other financial aid options geared toward single moms and dads.